background preloader

 Online Jazz Guitar Lesson Websites Joe's Guitar Method Fingerstyle Jazz Guitar -- Jurupari's Site Bob Russell's Jazz Guitar Page Joe Finn's Lessons Rick Del Savio's Lessons Steve Carter's Lessons Dan Adler's Jazz Guitar Solo Gallery Ralph Patt's Jazz Web Page Jimmy Bruno's Tips Ted Vieira's Jazz Guitar Lessons Olav Torvund's Guitar Pages Chris Grey – Theory and Guitar Dirk Laukens' Jazz Guitar and Transcriptions Site http//www.jazzguitar.be The Serious Guitarist Guitar Masters Jazz Guitar Online Guitar Notes: CHORD MELODY Mel Bay's Guitar Sessions Arpeggios

-Victor Wooten Prosessions Billion Chords GuitarLessons365 tab in the link above!
+Jeux de cordes Victor Wooten Prosessions GuitarLessons365 tab in the link above!
 In this week's free "Lick of the Week" video lesson we will take a look at a cool lick that utilizes fast open stringed pull offs.
 Now even though everything is flying by at a pretty quick pace, there is a pattern to it all.
+As soon as you get the pattern memorized I think the lick will fall underneath your fingers pretty well.
 As always you should take it very slow in the beginning while the pattern is being memorized via muscle memory in your hands.
 This kind of lick can work in many different styles of music including country, rock and metal.
 Hopefully after getting it down you will be able to expand on it and do your own thing with it and add this lick to your own improvisations.
 Also, this lick can be pretty tiring in the beginning because of the rapid pull-offs, try not to overdo it and simply let the hand relax every couple minutes while practicing it.
-So good luck with this lick, it was a really fun one to do and it's very fun to play once you get it underneath your fingers.
 Thanks!

-Guitar Lessons : Steve Vai's 30 Hour Workout - 30 hour path to virtuoso enlightenment or how to destroy your pop career in one easy lesson In this section, I'll explain methods to help you find your unique voice as a guitarist, and explain techniques that can aid your expression on the instrument.
+Guitare :: improvisation - improviser à la guitare Guitar Lessons : Steve Vai's 30 Hour Workout - 30 hour path to virtuoso enlightenment or how to destroy your pop career in one easy lesson In this section, I'll explain methods to help you find your unique voice as a guitarist, and explain techniques that can aid your expression on the instrument.
 These laner items include vibrato, bent notes, harmonics, whammy-bar stunts and dynamics.
 Everything I've told you thus far will help you in your quest to become an accomplished guitar player.
+However, remember that all the exercises, scales, theory and whatnot are just devices that can help you express yourself more freely on your instrument.

 Related: